 The American Chemical Society Petroleum Research Fund is a donor-restricted endowment fund established on October 25, 2000 as a result of The Agreement of Transfer of Trust (the Agreement) between the Society and Morgan Guaranty Trust Company of New York, approved by the Attorney General for the State of New York, and ordered by the Supreme Court of New York.
 The Agreement dissolved the Petroleum Research Fund Trust (the Trust) and transferred the assets to the Society to create the American Chemical Society Petroleum Research Fund (the PR Fund), the purpose of which is the same as the Trust.
-The Agreement made the Society responsible for the management and administration of the Fund in an account separate and apart from any other accounts of the Society.
+The Agreement made the Society responsible for the management and administration of the PR Fund in an account separate and apart from any other accounts of the Society.
 As a result of the transfer, the historic dollar value for the Fund was established at \$72,500,000, the value of the securities originally donated in 1944 to create the Trust.
 This amount must be held inviolate as donor-restricted net assets.

-The assets of the Fund consist primarily of domestic equities, foreign equities, fixed income securities and hedge funds.
-Under the terms of the Agreement, annual payouts from the Fund are capped at a maximum spending rate of 4% of the net asset value of the Fund over a rolling three-year average.
-The Society uses distributions from the Fund to make grants for advanced scientific education and fundamental research in the petroleum field.
+The assets of the PR Fund consist primarily of domestic equities, foreign equities, fixed income securities and hedge funds.
+Under the terms of the Agreement, annual payouts from the PR Fund are capped at a maximum spending rate of 4% of the net asset value of the PR Fund over a rolling three-year average.
+The Society uses distributions from the PR Fund to make grants for advanced scientific education and fundamental research in the petroleum field.

-The Fund awarded grants of \$18,039,000 in 2020 and \$17,555,000 in 2019.
-As of December 31, 2020, and as a result of the adoption of ASU 2018-08 effective January 1, 2020, the Society's conditional commitment for 2020 awards aggregated \$16,295,000 which will be recognized over the award period.
-Refer to Recently Adopted Accounting Pronouncements in Note 2.
+The PR Fund awarded grants of \$16,604,000 in 2021 and \$18,039,000 in 2020.
+As a result of the adoption of ASU 2018-08 effective January 1, 2020, the Society's conditional commitment for awards aggregated \$24,234,000 and \$16,295,000 as of December 31, 2021 and 2020, which will be recognized over the award period.